JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

     create login JohnDoe with password='saPassword1'
     ```

-2. Create a user with default schema from which you want to create an entity:
+2. Create a user with a default schema from which you want to create an entity:

     ```sql
     create user JohnDoe for login JohnDoe with default_schema = my_schema